 A well pressure switch is the heartbeat of a well water system.
-When it does not work properly, smooth water flow cannot be achieved, and other components within the system will not operate at peak efficiency.
+When it does not work properly, water does not flow smoothly, and other components within the system will not operate at peak efficiency.
 Knowing what duties a well pressure switch performs can help you monitor the health of your water, notice issues with your devices, and have a better understanding of how to elongate the life of your well water system.
-Below you can find information on what a well pressure switch is, how it works, symptoms of failing pressure switches, and how to diagnose and resolve these complications.
+Below you can find information on what a well pressure switch is, how it works, symptoms of a failing pressure switch, and how to diagnose and resolve these complications.

 What is a well pressure switch?